hannahdesmond/mastery-curriculum/chapter1/README.md

 In these code examples, I'll include the IRB prompt as a chevron \('`>`'\).
 You don't need to enter the chevron into your IRB.
 If I'm typing in the console \(Terminal\), rather than in IRB, I'll include the prompt as a dollar-chevron `$>`.
 Again, you don't need to enter the dollar-chevron into the console.

 > Each line of the interactive code examples can be typed into IRB as a separate instruction.
 In Ruby, generally speaking, a newline \(↵\) means 'execute this instruction'.
-IRB allows you to send line-by-line instructions: interactive examples allow you to queue up instructions to send one-after-the-other.
+IRB allows you to send line-by-line instructions: interactive examples allow you to queue up instructions to send one after the other.

 When I want to illustrate something but I don't want the code to be executed, I'll put a hashtag \(`#`\) in front of the code: